Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: Introduction

 To address the two hurdles, we present \emph{Unlearning Comparator}, a visual analytics system that enables systematic and multi-foci comparison between MU methods.
 Our system supports the side-by-side comparison between two models at three aspects: \emph{metrics}, \emph{embeddings}, and \emph{attacks}.
-By spanning class- and instance-level data as well as output and internal representations, our system aims to show how thoroughly each method removes targeted data without affecting the remainder, highlighting subtle representation changes that aggregate metrics overlook.
-In our case study and interviews, we demonstrate how this systematic comparison not only clarifies each method’s behavior but also leads to refinements and new designs for a novel MU method.
-We contribute: \begin{itemize} \item \rev{A design study with MU researchers, incorporating domain analysis to identify user tasks and derive a four-stage workflow;} \item \rev{\emph{Unlearning Comparator}, a visual analytics system that supports the comparative evaluation of MU methods through visualizations of metrics, embeddings, and simulated attacks}; \item \rev{The first (to our knowledge) visual analysis of prominent MU methods, which uncovers overlooked behavioral patterns and informs the development of a novel, more effective MU method, \emph{Guided Unlearning (GU).}} \end{itemize}
+By spanning class- and instance-level data as well as output and internal representations, our system aims to show how thoroughly each method removes targeted data without affecting the remainder, highlighting subtle representation changes that aggregate metrics overlook. \rev{In our case study and interviews, we demonstrate how this systematic comparison enables a human-in-the-loop process, where researchers combine algorithmic insights with visual evidence to integrate ideas from existing methods into a novel MU method design.} We contribute: \begin{itemize} \item A design study with MU researchers, incorporating domain analysis to identify user tasks and derive a four-stage workflow; \item \emph{Unlearning Comparator}, a visual analytics system that supports the comparative evaluation of MU methods through visualizations of metrics, embeddings, and simulated attacks; \item The first (to our knowledge) visual analysis of prominent MU methods, which uncovers overlooked behavioral patterns and informs the development of a novel, more effective MU method, \emph{Guided Unlearning (GU).} \end{itemize}